jzumbrun/requestengine/README.md

 # RequestEngine

-RequestEngine is a logic-less PostgreSQL parameterized paralell request api, using plain SQL statements built by handlebar templates, validated by json schema.
+RequestEngine is a "code-less" as in less code, PostgreSQL parameterized paralell request api, using plain SQL statements managed by handlebar templates, and validated by json schema.
+RequestEngine simplifies the majority of handling client requests securely passing data to PostgreSQL statements.

+RequestEngine is highly architected around the concept of a motorcyle and it's engine, where a four cycle engine has 4 cycles including intake -> compression -> power -> exhaust.
+These cycles align with the requirements to validate requests and provide server actions. (intake) and (exhaust) provide input/output validations. (compression) and (power) provide server actions via a powerful SQL statement (compression) or a (power) handler that allows for full logical programming.

-RequestEngine, inspired by GraphQL, can wrap up multiple resource requests and mutations into one api call, thus reducing the chattiness of SPAs.
-Similar to GraphQL, all requests are POSTS regardless of the query actions.
+RequestEngine, similar to GraphQL, can wrap up multiple resource requests and mutations into one api call, thus reducing the chattiness of SPAs.
+Also all requests are POSTS regardless of the request actions.

+## Client -> Server Property Flow
+The client request properties align with the server properties as follows.
+These will be explained in detail later:

+ - engine  ->  model
+    - The client engine will request the server engine's model
+ - fuel    ->  intake
+    - The client fuel will provide data to the server engine's intake
+ - keys    ->  ignition
+    - The client keys must have one value that matches the server engine's ignition

 ## Client Requests
-Each request requires a model, an optional serial, wait and properties object (as defined by the request cycle).
+Each request requires an engine, an optional serial, timing and fuel object.

+- engine!: string; The engine model is used to find the defined request engine model.
-- serial: Required if using the same request engine model multiple times, or if using previous request's response odometer.
+- serial?: string; Required if using the same request engine model multiple times, or if using previous request's response odometer.
-- model: The model is used to find the defined request engine model.
-- intake: Data values supplied to the statement query string.
+- fuel?: number, integer, string, boolean, array,object, null; Data values supplied to the compression string, or power handler.
-- timing: timing set to false will allow requests to be called asynchronously.
+- timing?: boolean; Timing set to false will allow requests to be called asynchronously.

 ```
-// Cycles are supplied by the server
+// Engines are supplied by the server
-const cycles = [{
+const engines = [{
-    model: 'greetings',
+    model: 'notes',
-    compression:
-        'SELECT * FROM greetings WHERE `accent`={{accent}}',
+    compression: 'SELECT * FROM notes WHERE tag = {{intake.tag}} and user_id = {{rider.license}}',
-    keys: ['user']
+    ignition: ['canRead']
 }];

-// User info is supplied by an auth layer, like jwt.
+// Rider, aka `user` info is supplied by an auth layer, like jwt on the server.
-const user = {
+const rider = {
-    id: 123,
-    keys: ['user']
+    license: 123, // unique value
+    keys: ['canRead'] // at least one value must match the engine's ignition.
 }

 // Requests are supplied by a client request.
 const requests = [{
-    model: 'greetings',
+    engine: 'notes',
-    intake: {
+    fuel: { tag: 'groceries'}
-        "accent": "british",
-    }
 }]

 const requestengine = initRequestEngine({
-    cycles,
+    engines,
-    query: q => pg.query(q)
+    drive: q => pg.query(q)
 })
-requestengine.execute({ user, requests })
+requestengine.run({ rider, requests })
 ```

 A middleware for express is also provided with a query callback to a live database connection:

 ```
 const requestengine = initRequestEngine({
-    cycles,
+    engines,
-    query: q => pg.query(q)
+    drive: q => pg.query(q)
 })

 app.post('/requests', requestengine.middleware())
 ```

-## Request Cycles
+## Request Engines

-Each cycles is given a model, an compression statement, an keys list, and an intake schema.
+Each engine is given a model, an compression statement, a keys list, and an intake schema.

-- model: Model should reflect the resource and action.
+- model!: string; Model should reflect the resource and action, like "notes.update".
 This is only a convention.
 But it must be unique.
-- compression: The compression statement is a simple SQL statement managed by handlebars.
+- compression?: string; The `compression` property is a simple SQL statement managed by handlebars.
 Handlebars will take care of sql injections using postgres parameterization.
-We have taken the liberty to add all lodash functions to handlebars for convenience.
-Thay are defined as `_trim`, etc.
+Any value within {{}} will be evaluated, and postgres escaped by handlebars.
+Available handlebar helper functions need to be supplied to `initRequestEngine()` function.
+The following are properties provided to the compression string:

-All successfull requests responses within a client request will be available to subseqent requests in the odometer object.
+    - odometer: All successfull request responses within a client request will be available to subseqent requests in the `odometer` object, if the serial property is set.
-An id is required on the request in order to keys it in the odometer object.
+    - rider: The values for `rider.license` and `rider.keys` will be available to authenticate against database user identifiers.
+    - intake: All request's `fuel` values will be available within the `intake` property.

 All requests are run synchronous by default in the order provided.
-Setting wait to true, will allow for asynchronous calls, but the odometer timeline cannot be guaranteed.
+Setting the `timing` property to true, will allow for asynchronous calls, but the odometer timeline cannot be guaranteed.
-- power: The power handler is optional and cannot be combined with the compression property.
-It is a handling function that allows for more flexible control over the request if more complex logic is need that the compression statement alone, cannot provide.
-The power handler has properties to a compression function to make query calls along with all other data in the request pipeline.
+- power?: (strokes: IStroke, compression: Compression.compression) => any; The `power` handler is optional and cannot be combined with the compression property.
+It is a handling function that allows for more flexible control over the request if more complex logic is needed that the compression statement alone, cannot provide.
+The `power` handler passes a compression function to allow code to make query calls along with all other data in the request pipeline.
-- keys: The keys array is a list for authorized keys to each query.
+- ignition!: string[]; The `ignition` property array is a list for authorized keys for each engine model.
-- intake: Inbound schema utilizes json schema and validates inbound data.
+- intake!: AnySchema; The `intake` property is an avj json schema that validates inbound data.
-- exhaust: Outbound schema utilizes json schema and validates data coming from the database response.
-    If properties are not defined, they will be removed form the outbound response.
+- exhaust!: AnySchema; The `exhaust` property is an avj json schema that validates outbound data.

+## Server Engine Examples

 ```
 {
-    "id": "greetings.insert",
-    "model": "greetings.insert",
+    "model": "notes.insert",
-    "compression": "INSERT INTO greetings (description, words, rider_id) VALUES ('{{description}}', '{{words}}', {{rider.id}})",
+    "compression": "INSERT INTO notes (title, body, user_id) VALUES ('{{intake.title}}', '{{intake.body}}', {{rider.id}})",
-    "keys": ["user"],
+    "ignition": ["canWrite"],
-    "intake": {
+    "fuel": {
         "type": "object",
         "properties": {
-            "description": {
+            "title": {
                 "type": "string",
                 "default": ""
             },
-            "words": {
+            "body": {
                 "type": "string",
                 "default": ""
             }